Profile: Shinzo Abe

 Shinzo Abe, 60, became Japan's prime minister in December 2012 after his Liberal Democratic Party's (LDP) landslide election win.

-It was Mr Abe's second shot at the top job, after a brief term as prime minister in 2006-7.
+It was Mr Abe's second shot at the top job, after a brief term as prime minister from 2006 to 2007.

 He was then Japan's youngest leader since World War Two - but he stepped down less than a year later, citing ill health, as support for his administration plummeted.